pyxld-kris/activity__loot-boxes__variables-intro/README.md

 #### GOAL:

-Change the variable NUM_FOODS in order to feed the pet enough to fill it up.
-Your pet wants 3 pieces of food right now!
+Change the 'chestContents' variable to put whatever you want in your chest, then click it to win your prize!

+Open the "modify.mjs" file to begin

 ---